+Any pain lasting more than 3 months is considered chronic.
 With chronic pain, comes many complications – poor sleep, irritability, fatigue, poor concentration, and often a feeling that nothing can be done.
+The higher the level of pain, the more stress on the body and mind.
+The pain causes stress and the stress affects the alarm center of the brain.

 Chronic pain can improve, sometimes even go away, but healing can be slow in the beginning and difficult.
 The longer you persevere, the more likely your pain will improve.
 Sometimes believing something will work when it takes a long time to see results is even harder.